chef/chef-oss-practices/communication/communication-faq.md

 ## Why can't all development discussion be in public Community Slack?

-The main reason is that we use the free version of Slack, which limits records of conversations to 10,000 lines - which we can easily go over in a day.
+The main reason is that we use the free version of Slack, which limits records of conversations to 10,000 messages.
 Crucial information can be lost, and if someone is away for a day or two then comes back they will not be able to catch up on conversations, messages, etc.

 ### Why don't we just pay for Community Slack?